0xAX/linux-insides/Booting/linux-bootstrap-1.md

 PhysicalAddress = Segment Selector * 16 + Offset
 ```

-just as explained before.
+just as explained above.
 We have only 16-bit general purpose registers; the maximum value of a 16-bit register is `0xffff`, so if we take the largest values, the result will be:

 ```python
 >>> hex((0xffff * 16) + 0xffff)